 The State of New Jersey owns several pieces of apparatus, including the Ernie Day collection.
-More information on that collection will be published at a later date, and includes the following:
+More information on that collection will be published at a later date.

 The following video shows a 1907 Waterous operating.
 There is one just like it in the state's collection.

 1951 Ward La France - this truck served Hagedorn Psychiatric Hospital.